Welcome to ELS, conveniently located wherever you are.

 Our team is made up of caring, collaborative professionals that believe in supporting the whole child, recognizing that without physical, emotional, and psychological health, education is less likely to take place.
 In addition, all of our tutors are either active or retired teachers with either a background in special education or extensive experience working with the special education population.

-Each member of our ever-growing team of tutors have either a background in special education and/or significant experience working successfully with struggling learners. in their endeavor to be independent learners who enjoy learning.
+Each member of our ever-growing team of tutors has a background in special education and/or significant experience successfully supporting struggling learners in their journey to become independent, confident learners who enjoy the learning process.

 Elyse Dworin - Founder, Tutor, Parent Coach